Ishaan28malik/Hacktoberfest-2024/README.md

 Get OpenSauced!
 Open Sauced provides structured onboarding for new contributors to open source.
 A project to identify your next open source contribution.

 ### 45. [Flutter](https://github.com/flutter/flutter)
-Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
+Flutter is Googleâ€™s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 ### 46. [MongoDB](https://github.com/mongodb/mongo)
 MongoDB is a cross-platform document-oriented database program.MongoDB is an open source NoSQL database.